Mental health in sport

 Why is psychological safety important in sport?

-Sport can have an amazing impact on young people, but the environment can often be challenging, particularly for talented and elite athletes.
-Athletes may regularly have to compete against others, endure difficult training regimes, or find themselves under pressure.
+Sport can have an amazing impact on young people, but the environment can often be challenging, particularly for young people in high performance sport.
+Young people on the talent pathway may regularly have to compete against others, endure difficult training regimes, or find themselves under pressure.
 Sometimes, young people may also encounter poor leadership, team hostility, or challenging relationships.

-Because of this, young athletes might be more susceptible to mental health challenges like stress and anxiety.
+Because of this, young athletes might be more susceptible to mental health problems like stress and anxiety.

 A psychologically safe culture helps to create an environment where young people can thrive, even in a high-pressure environment.
 This can act as a protective factor for ill mental health, as well as contribute several benefits to wellbeing.
 For instance, it can: